 The methods called from the specialized dispatch function can be inlined into it.
-For example, PIC_d2 could become:

-'''

-if rectangle

-// inlined code of draw

-else if circle

-// inlined code of draw

-else

-dispatch

-'''

-Also, the tests can be rearranged so that the ones corresponding to the most frequent receiver types appear first.
+For example, PIC\d2 could become: if rectangle // inlined code of drawR else if circle // inlined code of drawc else dispatch Also, the tests can be rearranged so that the ones corresponding to the most frequent receiver types appear first.